 In our case, we weren’t necessarily celebrating the arrival of Facebook Workplace, however, yet we were somehow pretty relieved.
 In fact, the arrival of Facebook actually marked the overall importance of collaborative tools.
 As soon as the big boys got involved, there was not a single scratch of doubt left that collaborative tools were going to play an even greater role in the near future.

 On the other end of the spectrum however, some people view Facebook’s arrival as ‘yet another tool’ on an already pretty extensive market.
 So what makes them different in the first place?
-There’s actually one major difference: just like talkspirit, Facebook Workplace is one of the very few tools out there that offers a complete user experience, all in one single overview.
+There’s actually one major difference: just like Talkspirit, Facebook Workplace is one of the very few tools out there that offers a complete user experience, all in one single overview.
 A view in which the user enjoys both the communication as the collaboration aspects – just like we’re used to with popular social tools.
 It all boils down to the ability to both chat with others, whilst collaborating through groups.
-An all in one view accompanied with a personalised newsfeed.
+An all-in-one view accompanied by a personalised newsfeed.

 1. A place for work

 Facebook is already playing a big role in the personal lives of many – perhaps more than we truly wish for.
 Which brings us to the real question: do you really want it to consume your professional life as well?
 We believe it is of great importance to deliver a dedicated workspace presented in the company colours, that yet still feels familiar to tools we already use in our daily lives.
 Doing so draws a clear line between what’s personal and what’s work related – creating a better focus to really get things done.
 Talkspirit is doing just that.

 2. Easy integrations